brennan-research/brennan-research.github.io/_members/gianina-consing.md

 links:
 ---

 Gianina is a masters students and copepod identification extraordinaire in the group.
 Her thesis focuses on the effects of temperature on body size in marine copepods using a long-term dataset.
-She is interested in understand the impacts of climate change on marine ecosystems.
+She is interested in understanding the impacts of climate change on marine ecosystems.